Zankoku-Okuno/luthor/README.md

 Installation
 ------------

-You can install Luthor using cabal, either from hackage:
+You can install Luthor using cabal, either from Hackage:

 ```
 cabal install luthor